 Also, look for foods that do not add too many grains as these aren’t a dog’s natural food source, and some dogs develop allergies to grains.

 Depending on its age, you should feed it puppy, adult, or senior dog food.
 Each age group has its own specific nutritional requirements.

-Because the size of the German Shepherd Chihuahua mix can range from small to a medium size, you should choose a dog food that fits your dog’s needs.
+Because the size of the German Shepherd Chihuahua mix can range from small to medium size, you should choose a dog food that fits your dog’s needs.

 Small sizes up to about 22 pounds

 10 pounds = ¾ cup kibble per day

 11-15 pounds = 1 cup kibble per day

 16-22 pounds = 1 ⅔ cups kibble per day